Philfyc/learninggit/readme.txt

 devvvvvvvvvvvvvvv
 merge with commit
 orc in CH
-parquet in ClickHouse
+parquet in is supported in ClickHouse
-something in dev branch